rakeshranjan920/rakeshranjan920/README.md

 ### Hi there 👋
 I am a Software Engineer with Strong Data Structure Algorithm and problem-solving skill.
 I am skilled in C++,Java, Python and  MERN.
-I have done my engineering with Dual Degree Btech+Mtech in Information Technology From IIIT Allahabad
+I have done my engineering in Information Technology From IIIT Allahabad

 <!--
 **rakeshranjan920/rakeshranjan920** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.